Updated: Dec 6, 2022

-Some salons provide wet wipes, while others like Pink Parlour, has shower facilities for you to take a quick rinse, providing you with a disposable towel to ensure hygiene standards are kept the highest.
+Some salons provide wet wipes, while others like Pink Parlour, have shower facilities for you to take a quick rinse, providing you with a disposable towel to ensure hygiene standards are kept the highest.
 This is to prevent any unnecessary embarrassment for both therapist and client alike.

 We highly recommend visiting a waxing specialist as supposed to a regular facial salon or spa, which does some waxing as an added treatment.
 The reason is that the skills of the therapists and their training will directly affect your level of pain.
-I am sure you heard of bwax horror stories and you really don’t want to be that one!
+I am sure you heard of Brazilian wax horror stories and you really don’t want to be that one!

 How long does it take?

-Most brazilian waxes occur in a private room with a door (for privacy’s sake) and take between 15 to 30 minutes.
+Most Brazilian waxes occur in a private room with a door (for privacy’s sake) and take between 15 to 30 minutes.

 What is the pain like?

 Because hair is pulled from the roots very quickly, you will feel a bearable pain for the spit second.
-This stops then repeats again for a few more times.
+This stops and then repeats again a few more times.
 Ensure your therapist gently but firmly place their hands on your skin after each pull.
 This will reduce your pain sensation by over 70%.

 On average, a good therapist divides your area into between 10 to 15 small parts to reduce the pain when separated correctly.